krishnakanthb13/amplenote-plugins/taskmanagerpro/Task Manager Pro.md

 - September 14th, 2024: Bug fixes for Note options, handling 0's with -'s, handling formula mismatches where it is clearly predictable.
 Code documentation, images update and add, update all depending parameters.

+- September 15th, 2024: Added the Trend Feature, Tested, Documentation, all the add-on tasks.

 ---

 ### <mark style="color:#F5614C;">**Implemented & Upcoming:**<!-- {"cycleColor":"23"} --></mark>